spacebuilder2020/StationeersLaunchPad/README.md

   - extract into `BepInEx/plugins` folder

 ### Switch from StationeersMods
+__StationeersLaunchPad and StationeersMods can't be installed together__.
+Both mod loaders serve the same purpose and having both installed can cause issues.
+StationeersLaunchPad was created to replace and upgrade StationeersMods.

 - Remove `StationeersMods` folder from `Bepinex/plugins` in game folder
   - to open game folder: right click game in steam, `Manage->Browse local files`
 - Install StationeersLaunchPad